North Indian culture: Cuisine

 Wheat, along with rice and millets forms the staple diet of North India.
 Wheat is usually served in the form of roti or chapatis along with saag, bhaaji, tarkari or saalan (vegetarian curry dishes).
 Other wheat breads include: deep fried puris and shallow fried parathas.
 During winters, flatbreads made of millets like bajra and maize are common.
-Rice dishes called Bhaat are generally paired with lentil & bean dishes.
-Various varieties of rice dishes like Jeera Bhaat, Khaare Chawal, Matar Chawal, Meethe Chawal, Kesariya Bhaat form part of North Indian cuisine.
+Rice dishes called bhaat are generally paired with lentil and bean dishes.
+Various varieties of rice dishes like jeera bhaat, khaare chawal, matar chawal, meethe chawal, kesariya bhaat form part of North Indian cuisine.

-Dal Roti (Lentil & flatbread) and Dal Chawal (Lentil and rice) are common vegetarian combos in North Indian cuisine.
-Vegetarian diet is a norm almost everywhere except in Valley of Kashmir or hilly regions, however, the non-vegetarian food is also popular.
+Dal Roti (lentil and flatbread) and dal chawal (lentil and rice) are common vegetarian combos in North Indian cuisine.
+Vegetarian diet is prevalent except in Jammu and Kashmir and the hilly regions, however, the non-vegetarian food is also popular.
 Mughlai cuisine, especially that of Lucknow and Delhi, is known for non-vegetarian dishes with a distinctive aroma, taste and with a different style of cooking.
-Vaishno dhabas serving Satvik Cuisine can be found all over North Indian region.
+Vaishno dhabas serving satvik cuisine can be found all over North Indian region.

-Milk & its by-products along with Leguminous food products like Lentils & beans are abundantly used in North Indian cuisine.
-Some of the popular lentil dishes (Dals) from North India include Chana Dal, Moong Dal, Arhar dal, Masur Dal, Mothh Dal & Urad Dal (which in restaurant is served with butter & is branded by name Dal Makhani).
-Other bean dishes include Rajma, Lobia, Kala Chana & Kabuli Chana.
-Rajma Chawal from Jammu region are particularly popular in entire India.
-Kala Chana (along with Lapsi & Puri) is cooked during Ashtami day of Navratri festival.
-Besan (Indian Gram flour) is particularly used to prepare number of North Indian dishes like Kadhi, Pakodas, Missi Roti etc.
+Milk and its by-products along with leguminous food products like lentils and beans are abundantly used in North Indian cuisine.
+Some of the popular lentil dishes (dals) from North India include chana dal, moong dal, arhar dal, masur dal, mothh dal and urad dal (which in restaurant is served with butter and is branded by name dal makhani).
+Other bean dishes include rajma, lobia, kala chana and Kabuli chana.
+Rajma chawal is particularly popular throughout India.
+Kala Chana (along with halwa and puri) is cooked during the Ashtami day of Navratri festival.
+Besan (Indian gram flour) is particularly used to prepare number of North Indian dishes like kadhi, pakodas, missi roti etc.